Who We Are

 Held in the Kinney Center's rare book collection.

 Datura stramonium, also called "Thornapple" for its spiky seedpods or "Devil's Trumpet" for the bell shape of its blossom.
-This specimen is held in the UMass Herbarium.
+Medicinally, thornapple can reduce inflammation, however, it is highly poisonous and can cause delirium, psychosis, and even d

 This specimen is held in the UMass Herbarium.

-John Gerard, The Herball, or Generall Historie of Plantes (1633) Open to the entry for datura stramonium, this example invites visitors to consider the medicinal properties of this deadly plant--boiled with lard it is an effective anti-inflammator
+John Gerard, The Herball, or Generall Historie of Plantes (1633) Open to the entry for Devil’s Trumpet, this example invites visitors to consider the medicinal properties of this deadly plant--for example, when boiled with lard it is an effective

-Open to the entry for datura stramonium, this example invites visitors to consider the medicinal properties of this deadly plant--boiled with lard it is an effective anti-inflammatory.
+Open to the entry for Devil’s Trumpet, this example invites visitors to consider the medicinal properties of this deadly plant--for example, when boiled with lard it is an effective anti-inflammatory.

 Held in the Kinney Center's rare book collection.